jalya001/Rudimentary-x86-32-OS/README.md

 # Rudimentary x86 OS
 An operating system built to serve as a showcase of simplified orthodox design.
-It has been tested on an Intel Pentium x86 processor emulated via Bochs 2.8.
+It has been tested on an i586 processor emulated via Bochs 2.8.

 Note it is heavily Work-In-Progress.
 This includes both the code and the below text.